 When your website shows a blank page the web server encountered an issue that prevents it from displaying the page.
 This is a so-called internal server error, or error 500.
 It is quite a generic error, which can make it difficult to find the cause.

 We can usually quickly see what the error is from the server logs.
 Unless you know what caused the issue you probably want to submit a support ticket.

 An error 500 may happen when you do work on the website.
 For instance, if you made changes to a configuration file, such as the .htaccess file or WordPress’s wp-config.php file then that may well be the issue.
 A small typo in a configuration file can break everything.
 If you took a backup of the file(s) you changed then restoring the file(s) usually solves the issue.
 If you didn’t make a backup; don’t worry, we got you covered.
 We take nightly backups which are retained for seven days.

-Another thing you can easily check is if your website’s database needs to be repaired.
+Another thing you can easily check is whether or not your website’s database needs to be repaired.
 This is something you can do via the Databases interface in cPanel.